Frutisoft/orchard/README.md

 - Read the documentation and provide feedback
 - Share if you find the design interesting

-**Note:** This is a learning project focused on education, not commercial sponsorship.
+**Note:** This is a passion project focused on education, not commercial sponsorship.

 ---